abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mlfow-axion/model-registry_deployment.md

 ![MLflow Model Registry showing model versions#center](images/mlflow-model.png "MLflow Model Registry with versions")

+You should see:

+- multiple versions (v1, v2, v3…)
+- one marked as production

 ## Test inference from the Free Terminal ( A or C)

 ```bash